Visuals to communicate research topics

 Full 2D-animation video production

-VOICE Ireland do an incredible amount of environmental activist and awareness work in Ireland.
-They are behind many campaigns and policies towards the country becoming more environmentally friendly.
+The staff at VOICE Ireland are incredibly busy working with environmental policies and awareness in Ireland.
+They’re behind many campaigns and policies progressing Ireland towards becoming a more sustainable and environmentally friendly place.

-I helped them create visual content and 3 animated videos for their No Plastic.
-Period.-campaign that they could use for online communication and for offline communication on-site at organisations and institutions.
-The campaign material aimed at convincing people to use reusable menstrual products and to show that they are ease to use.
+I helped create visual content and 3 animated videos for their No Plastic.
+Period.-campaign that they could use for online media and for offline communication on-site at events, organisations and institutions.
+The campaign material aimed at convincing people to avail of reusable menstrual products and at showing how they’re used.

-I felt privileged to be awarded this job as a person who has no firsthand experience with periods and period products.
-A key thing we wanted to tackle were the visual taboos around period products (ever noticed how pads in ads are often shown to absorb blue liquids?
+I felt fortunate to be awarded this job as a person who has no first-hand experience with periods and menstrual products.
+A key thing we wanted to tackle were the visual taboos (ever noticed how pads in ads are often shown to absorb cartoonishly blue liquids?
 Well, I hadn’t).
-We discussed colours and overall mood to reflect something that seemed pretty straightforward without being too offensive to more conservative audiences.
+We discussed colours and overall mood to reflect something that seemed pretty straightforward without being too triggering for more conservative audiences.

 Educational videos for ShoutOut